nasa-fornax/fornax-documentation/documentation/compute_environments.md

 **Note** that packages installed this way are added in the `$ENV_DIR` folder, and therefore are not saved for the next session.
 To ensure the packages are available in the next session, you can install them in your home directory by adding `--user` to the pip command.

-Note also, that if the container image is updated, packages installed with the `--user` option may not be compatible with the new image and package conflicts may arise.
+Note also that if the container image is updated, packages installed with the `--user` option may not be compatible with the new image and package conflicts may arise.
-The solution is this case is to create your own environments that are independent of the container image (next bullet).
+The solution is this case is to create your own environments that are independent of the container image (next section).

 #### Create a New Environment